geraldmc/geraldmc.github.io/_posts/2019-04-23-predicting-yield-1.md

 ![NGR Highlight]({{ site.url }}/assets/parrot-sequoia-camera.png){:height="225px" width="225px"}

 The Sequoia is about the size of a GoPro.
 It’s lightweight enough to serve as payload on a consumer-style drone such as the one we selected (a 3DR Solo).
-Flying the camera over a field allowed us to collect light reflected from the stalks and leaves of sugarcane in a very specific way.
+Flying the camera over a field allowed us to collect light reflected from sugarcane in a very specific way.
 As the image indicates the Sequoia collects light in the Green, Red, Near-infrared and [RedEdge](https://en.wikipedia.org/wiki/Red_edge).
-By manipulating these separate bands we were able to create different kinds of vegetation indices, one of which is known as an NRG index.
-While most are familiar with *RGB* images in an NRG image the RGB colors (Red-Green-Blue) are swapped for a different set, NIR (Near-infrared), the Red and the Green.
+By manipulating these separate bands we were able to create different vegetation indices, one of which is known as an NRG.
+While most are familiar with *RGB* images in an NRG image the RGB colors (Red-Green-Blue) are swapped for a different set, NIR (Near-infrared), Red and the Green.

 ![NGR Highlight]({{ site.url }}/assets/NGR-highlight-scale.png){:height="275px" width="425px"}